 |

-Tecovirimat | - Headache, nausea, abdominal pain, and vomiting
+Tecovirimat | IV or PO Administration - Headache, nausea, abdominal pain, and vomiting

-- Infusion site pain, swelling, erythema, and extravasation
+IV Infusion - Infusion site pain, swelling, erythema, and extravasation

 |

-Tenofovir disoproxil fumarate | - Renal insufficiency and Fanconi syndrome (proximal renal tubulopathy with hypophosphatemia, hypouricemia, proteinuria, and normoglycemic glycosuria)
+Tenofovir Disoproxil Fumarate | - Renal insufficiency and Fanconi syndrome (proximal renal tubulopathy with hypophosphatemia, hypouricemia, proteinuria, and normoglycemic glycosuria)

 - Decrease in bone mineral density